 Once you understand what worked and what didn’t, update the IA.

-There is no exact science to building a sitemap, and sometimes the best approach is to make the best estimate with the information available, gather feedback and improve.
-So, keep testing it until you are happy with the results, and hopefully, you end up with a clean and logical sitemap that makes sense to every one of your users.
+There is no exact science to building an intranet sitemap, and sometimes the best approach is to make the best estimate with the information available, gather feedback and improve.
+So, keep testing it until you are happy with the results, and hopefully, you end up with a clean and logical intranet sitemap that makes sense to every one of your users.

 Have questions?
 Get in touch!
 We're always happy to hear from you.